google/koladata/docs/api_reference.md

   repr_fn: Optional repr function to use for the operator and its aliases.
 In
     case of None, a default repr function will be used.
   aux_policy: Aux policy for the operator.
+  via_cc_operator_package: If True, the operator will be only registered
+    during arolla_cc_operator_package construction, and just looked up in the global registry during normal execution.
+Note that this flag does not set up any C++ operator package, this has to be done separately via building_cc_operator_package context manager and
+    arolla_cc_operator_package BUILD rule.

 Returns:
   An overloadable registered operator.</code></pre>